Du4nG/SSG-2/content/posts/panacea/index.md

 \
 \
 \
 Ha ha, how did she even remember ?
-Right, it was the time when we were at a highschool festival I was once forced to sit in the front desk by my English teacher, just because I couldn't shut my yap with my classmates during her class.
-If she moved me there so that I could focus on the lesson, then yeah it was going nowhere.
-Every time
+Right, it was back at a highschool festival, when she first saw the jacket that had followed me for years.
+I was once forced to sit in the front row by my English teacher, just because I couldn't shut my yap with my classmates.
+If she moved me there so that I could focus on the lesson, then yeah... that was going nowhere.
+Times like that, I fold the coat into a smooth, soft, pillow-shaped, let all the teacher's word turn into a lullaby, having the kind of nap that made everyone else tease me for years, honestly, I didn’t mind being remembered like that.
 \
 \
 \
 I hit on her knee all she could react was just an *"Ouch !"* with an impotent smile.
-Such a frangible person like that, , easy to get touched by words, dare to wandering around world, eat whatever she wants, do whatever she likes,
+Such a frangible person like that, who is easy to get touched by words, dare to wandering around world, eat whatever she wants, do whatever she likes,
 \
 \
 \